Want an international experience while still living on campus?

 We are proud to offer 8 residence halls dedicated to the study of language and culture.
 In these houses, you will live and study with other students of a language, and be part of a welcoming community!

 Each house hosts a native-speaking International Fellow for that language.
 The fellows also plan special events like movie nights, cooking classes and cultural celebrations.
+Read some former language house residents comments about their experiences living in these houses and what makes them so special!

 We have language houses for